The following behavior is prohibited in the Library:

 Item Renewals and Online Access

 Items may be renewed with your card in person, over the phone, or online.
-Online access permits users to place holds and do other account maintenance.
+Online access permits users to place holds and other account maintenance.

 - To renew items or place holds online, access the PINES online catalog, Evergreen.
 You will be prompted to enter your User ID (library card number) and PIN.

 - Contact your local PINES library if you do not have a PIN or need to have it reset.
 In the event of a problem, please contact your local PINES library for further assistance.
-Unfortunately, privacy concerns mean that we cannot give out your PIN number over the phone.

 Fees and Privileges